Love Our Enemies?!

 - Pray for the offender.
 When dealing with any type of trial, prayer is the best place to start.
 Prayer changes things.
 Whether it is a person who has hurt us or just someone we find difficult to be around, our resistance will melt as we mention their names before God’s throne of grace.
 When we ask the Lord to work in their lives, we find that He does a work in us!
 He helps us to see the situation from His perspective, and imparts to us His love for that soul.
 Perhaps that person is suffering and going through some trial of their own; only the Lord knows what is going on in their lives.
 This person may be in desperate need of prayer, and we could be the one to provide it.
 May we never forget that someone prayed for us too!

 - Choose to forgive.
 Forgiveness does not always come easily, and sometimes it is simply an act of the will.
 We can also choose to let go of our hurt.
 Stephen, the first Christian martyr, was an example of this.
 In Acts 7:60 we read that as he was being stoned: “. . . he kneeled down, and cried with a loud voice, Lord, lay not this sin to their charge.”
 Stephen forgave and even prayed for his murderers!
 We know that at least one of those present—Saul, whose name was later changed to Paul—was converted and his life transformed.
-No doubt, Stephen’s willful act of forgiveness had an effect on Paul, whose life was also eventually taken for the sake of the Gospel.
+No doubt, Stephen’s act of forgiveness had an effect on Paul, whose life was also eventually taken for the sake of the Gospel.
 Stephen and Paul recognized that those who desire to hurt others are in desperate need of Jesus’ forgiveness and life-changing power.
 They were more concerned with seeing lost souls saved than their own well-being.
 Though it may be difficult, with God’s help we can also choose to forgive, and who can say what good may result from that decision?

 - Show kindness.
 In some situations, we actually have the opportunity to encourage the very person who is trying to discourage us.
 If it is an antagonistic co-worker, we might leave an anonymous small gift or note on that person’s desk to brighten his or her day.
 We could bring him or her a coffee or tea.
-It may be as simple as a daily smile and “hello,” expressing appreciation, or praising something good they have done.
+It may be as simple as a daily smile and “hello,” expressing appreciation, or praising something good he or she has done.
 Even something small, when done as unto the Lord, can have a big impact.
 It may change that person’s outlook for the day, and eventually change his or her opinion of us, and perhaps of the Gospel too.

 - Keep an eternal perspective.
 Colossians 3:2 says, “Set your affection on things above, not on things on the earth.”
 All of the material objects in the world will be left behind after this life is over, but the people we interact with do not have to be left behind.
 We will be reunited with them in Heaven, if they choose to yield their lives to God.
 God places people in our lives for His divine purpose.
 These are precious souls whom He loves, and we have the opportunity to encourage them toward the Heavenly goal.
 Think of the joy of seeing them in Heaven someday!
 Every soul we meet has that potential.